 In June 2021, at a meeting of the finance ministers of G7 — the world’s seven most advanced economies — an agreement was reached for a global minimum corporate tax rate of 15 percent.
-The intention of this agreement is to combat corporate tax avoidance through companies setting up their ‘permanent establishment’ in a low tax jurisdiction, but making enormous profits in higher-tax jurisdictions.
+The intention of this agreement is to combat corporate tax avoidance through companies setting up a subsidiary in a low tax jurisdiction, but in reality, sourcing their income in higher-tax jurisdictions.

 With the issue of permanent establishment so prominent on the international agenda, it is worth taking a look at how permanent establishment is defined, the concept of permanent establishment risk, and steps you can take to manage permanent establishment when expanding internationally.

 Permanent establishment (‘PE’) is defined by the tax law of each jurisdiction (such as a country, state, province, territory, or autonomous region), usually as a consequence of bilateral tax treaties entered into between the two jurisdictions.
 We can call the country where the enterprise is primarily based, the ‘residence country’, and the other country where activity is occurring the ‘source country’.

 Tax treaties themselves, almost universally, define PE based on the concept as set out in either one of two models for international tax treaties: the OECD Model Tax Convention on Income and on Capital (the OECD Model) and the United Nations Model Double Taxation Convention between Developed and Developing Countries.